Kron4ek/minecraft-vortex-launcher/README.md

 ## Vortex Minecraft Launcher

 Fast, lightweight and easy to use Minecraft launcher.
-Natively available for Linux and Windows.
+Natively available for Windows, Linux and macOS.

 ---